UNICORE-EU/uftp/README.md

 # UNICORE File transfer (UFTP)

-This repository contains the source code for various server and client components for the UNICORE FTP high-performance file transfer toolkit.
+This repository contains the source code for various server components for the UNICORE FTP high-performance file transfer toolkit.

 WORKING BINARIES can be
 [downloaded from SourceForge](https://sourceforge.net/projects/unicore/files)